-Welcome to our digital edition of the Peter Still Papers (1850-1875), a lightly edited reconstruction of a manuscript collection held in Rutgers Special Collections and University Archives.
-These letters and notebook chronicle the efforts of Peter Still, an African American and former slave, to purchase the freedom of his wife and family.
-Still was born free in the Mid-Atlantic region of the United States.
-As a small boy, he was kidnapped and sold into slavery in Kentucky.
-At age 49, he secured enough money to buy his own freedom, when he began a quest to free his wife Lavinia (Vina) and their children, as well as find his mother, brothers, and sisters.
+This documentary edition of the Peter Still Papers (1850-1875) is a lightly edited reconstruction of a manuscript collection held in Rutgers Special Collections and University Archives.
+These letters chronicle the efforts of Peter Still (b.
+1801), an African American and former slave, to purchase the freedom of his wife and family.
+Still was born to enslaved parents on the plantation of Saunders Griffin on the Eastern coast of Maryland.
+At nearly 50 years of age, he secured enough money to buy his own freedom, when he began a quest to free his wife Lavinia (Vina) and their children, as well as find his mother, brothers, and sisters.

 CreditsFrancesca Giannetti, Project Manager